ks982579/ksulldev-astro/src/pages/notes/data-science/data-science-use-cases.md

 	+ result of more than one activity
 	+ Does not tell you how to handle issue, what to do
 	+ normally reported in a division / department scorecard summarizing various team performance.

+### The Lead and Lag Confusion

+**Lead indicators** are performance driven and **Lag indicators** are outcomes.
+However, they're exact determination can be fuzzy.
+"Lead-and-lag labeling of measures is misleading."

+### Mix 60% Past, 20% Present, 20% Future-Oriented Measures

+KPIs are characterized as past, current, or future-focused measures.
+But mostly current measures because they are measured so frequently, right?
+We let current measure reflect those monitored 24/7 or daily.
+Future measures are the record of agreed future commitments, when an action is meant to take place.

+It is the author's recommendation to strive for a mix of 60% past, 20% present, and 20% future-oriented measures.

+The author provides a good list of examples of future measures:
++ Future innovations
++ Future key customer events
++ future PR events
++ Future recognitions - to maintain staff recognition
++ new products
++ in-house training
++ staff satisfaction - CEO should aim for 3 surveys a year
++ Health and safety

+Again, the author iterates that a KPI provided to management that is more than a few days old is useless.
+So these other measures can also fall into the realm of KRIs, PIs and RIs.

+### Importance of Timely Measurement

+The sooner management has their information, the sooner they can delegate changes.
+There is a recommended reporting framework for KPIs.

+### Where are You in Your Journey with Performance Measures?

+The author provides a checklist to assess your progress with performance measures.